pic-protocol/pic-spec/draft/0.1/pic-spec.md

 ## 3. Architecture and Components

+---

+## 3.1 Core Components

 This section introduces the architectural components and their relationships within the Provenance Identity Continuity (PIC) Model.
 The PIC Model separates **untrusted execution** (where computations occur) from **trusted authority verification** (where continuity is validated).
 This separation is fundamental to preventing confused deputy scenarios.

----

-## 3.1 Core Components

 ### 3.1.1 Executor

 An **Executor** is a computational entity that performs operations at a specific execution hop.
-The trust level of an Executor depends on the deployment model:

-- In many deployments, Executors are considered **untrusted** because they may be compromised, operate in potentially hostile environments, or be principal to confused deputy vulnerabilities
-- In other deployments (e.g., IoT devices with hardware security, trusted execution environments, Kubernetes clusters with trusted workloads, private networks, service mesh environments such as Istio Ambient Mesh), Executors MAY be considered **trusted** and MAY host the CAT internally
+Executors MAY be trusted or untrusted depending on deployment.
 Regardless of trust level, Executors **MUST NOT**:

-- Self-assert their own authority
+- Self-assert authority
 - Validate their own continuity proofs
 - Expand authority beyond what is inherited
 - Bypass causal validation

-Executors **MUST** obtain authority validation through the trusted CAT component.
+Executors **MUST** obtain authority validation through the CAT.

 ### 3.1.2 Causal Authority Transition (CAT) / Trust Plane

-The **Causal Authority Transition (CAT)**, also referred to as the **Trust Plane**, is the enforcement component that validates Provenance Identity Continuity invariants.
+The **CAT** (also called **Trust Plane**) is the enforcement component that validates PIC invariants.

-> **TERMINOLOGY**: "CAT" and "Trust Plane" refer to the same logical component.
-"Trust Plane" emphasizes its role as an authority validation layer, analogous to how Identity Providers (IdPs) function as identity validation layers.

-The CAT/Trust Plane:
+The CAT:

-- Enforces PIC invariants
-- Validates continuity proofs using the Trust Model
-- Provides cryptographically verifiable decisions
-- Operates as a neutral validator and generator (no business logic)

-**Deployment Models**: The CAT MAY be deployed:

-- **Externally**: As a separate service from Executors (typical in cloud/microservices where Executors are untrusted)
-- **Internally**: Embedded within a trusted Executor (typical in IoT, TEE-based systems, Kubernetes-internal workloads, private networks, service mesh environments, or other trusted infrastructure)
-- **Hybrid**: External CAT for untrusted Executors, internal CAT for trusted Executors within the same system

-The choice of internal vs. external CAT depends on the trust model of the deployment environment, not on inherent properties of PIC.

-**CAT Responsibilities**:

-1. Issue PIC Causal Challenges (PCC_i) upon request
-2. Verify Proofs of Continuity (PoC_i) using the Trust Model
+- Validates Proofs of Continuity (PoC_i)
-3. Validate Proof of Identity (PoI) from executors
-4. Validate Proof of Possession (PoP) from executors
-5. Validate authority monotonicity (`ops_{i+1} ⊆ ops_i`)
+- Enforces monotonicity (`ops_{i+1} ⊆ ops_i`)
+- Issues challenges (PCC_i) for freshness
+- Generates signed authority states (PCA_{i+1})
+- Maintains revocation lists
-6. Consult Policy Decision Point (PDP) for authority constraints
+- Consults Policy Decision Points (PDP)
-7. Maintain executor revocation lists
-8. Generate and sign valid PCA_{i+1} if all validations succeed

-**Implementation Models**:

-The CAT MAY be implemented as:
+The CAT MAY be deployed externally, embedded in trusted Executors, or federated across domains.

-- **Centralized Service**: Single trusted service (e.g., authorization server, API gateway)
-- **Decentralized System**: Distributed ledger, blockchain, or consensus-based network
-- **Federated Model**: Multiple CATs with inter-CAT trust verification
+The deployment model depends on trust boundaries, not on PIC itself.

-**Critical Property**: The CAT operates in a **separate trust boundary** from Executors and acts as a **neutral validator** - it has no business logic, only validation and generation logic.
+**CRITICAL PROPERTY**: The CAT has no application logic—only validation and generation.
+Validation of PoI and PoP formats (e.g., Verifiable Credentials, OAuth tokens, SPIFFE SVIDs) is protocol-specific and defined in separate PIC Protocol specifications.

 ---